toufiqulislam525/Hr-Project/README.md

 ```
 Output :

-Output will be in the format of for every year-week there will be a list of ids with corresponding attendance value
+Output will be in the format of for every year-week there will be a list of ids with corresponding attendance values
 ```sh
 {
   "2022-35": {